Washington state denies Avista’s sale to Canadian utility

 - Metro Seattle home prices falling at fastest rate in U.S.

-Public utility commissions in Montana and Alaska have approved the proposed merger, with decisions pending in Idaho and Oregon.
+The state commission is one of several regulatory entities that must approve the merger.
+Public-utility commissions in Montana and Alaska approved the transaction earlier this year, but decisions are pending in Idaho and Oregon.

+The commission said that Hydro One officials in testimony described the role of the province as a passive investor that would not exert political pressure on the company.
+However, the panel noted that in July, the newly elected Ontario Premier Doug Ford announced the immediate retirement of the Hydro One CEO and the resignation of the utility’s entire board of directors.

+The commission said that action elevated the provincial government’s political interests above the interests of other stakeholders.

+Emails and calls to Avista and Hydro One were not immediately returned Wednesday.

+Scott Morris, Avista’s chairman and CEO, has said that after the sale, Avista would be run by a separate board of directors, protecting its operations from political interference by the Ontario government, The Spokesman-Review reported last week.

-Avista serves electric and natural gas customers in eastern Washington, northern Idaho and parts of southern and eastern Oregon.
+Avista serves electric and natural-gas customers in Eastern Washington, northern Idaho and parts of southern and eastern Oregon.
+An Avista subsidiary, Alaska Energy and Resources, provides service in Juneau through Alaska Electric Light and Power.